Portland Aerial Tram for commuters

 Kohler Pavilion location and information

 The Tram is ADA-compliant and welcomes mobility-assistance devices.
-Four seats are available for people who need to sit.
+Two seats in each cabin are available for people who need to sit.

 Service animals are welcome on the Tram.
 Non-service animals are not permitted.